adlibre/Adlibre-DMS/README.md

 Adlibre DMS is a web-centric media and Document Management System (DMS).

-Adlibre DMS liberates you from bulky, hardcopy paper systems by storing and managing soft-copies online.
+Adlibre DMS liberates you from bulky, hard-copy paper systems by storing and managing soft-copies online.

 This is the perfect system for archiving and transaction oriented document workflows.

-Because it has light-weight resource requirements it is ideal for lean start-ups and document heavy corporates alike.
+Because it has a flexible architecture it is ideal for lean start-ups and enterprise users alike.

 ## Key Features